-Even if you’re not a journalist on the Hill beat, you may very well find yourself in a situation where you just aren’t sure what’s considered “appropriate”.
+Even if you’re not the crop top type, you may very well find yourself in a situation where you just aren’t sure what’s considered “appropriate”.
 So how do you figure out what to wear?

 There are a number of common routes to tackling this problem.
 You could go the “better safe than sorry” route and show up in a suit every day.
 But in some offices, that might actually negatively impact the way you’re perceived if the office you work in is very casual.
 Plus, who really wants to wear a suit every day if you don’t have to?